MIDS-scaling-up/v3/week03/lab/README.md

 RUN apk add mosquitto
 CMD mosquitto
 ```

+Make sure that you specify a tag for your image!

-You'll want to build the image and push it into your DockerHub registry, e.g. `docker build -t rdejana/mosquitto .` and `docker push rdejana/mosquitto`.
+You'll want to build the image and push it into your DockerHub registry, e.g. `docker build -t rdejana/mosquitto:v1 .` and `docker push rdejana/mosquitto:v1`.

 Next, you'll want to create a YAML file for the Kubernetes Deployment.
 Using the following as an example:
 ```